anarchivist/bclc-2014-presentation/presentation.md

 ![](images/map-1.png)

 <div role="note" class="note">
-Finally, and perhaps the most obvious way in which DPLA provides a place based location is through our map.
-The map interface that allows users to see records organized by geolocation.
+The map interface presents items contributed by DPLA partners that have some degree of geographic information included wihtin their metadata.
-It is important to note that not all records in DPLA have geolocation information.
+It is important to note that not all records in DPLA have geographic information.
-As the search box at the top indicates, only records with geolocation info appear on the map, and while that is a large portion of the DPLA’s collection, it is not all items related to a search.
+As the search box at the top indicates, only records with geographic information appear on the map, and while that is a large portion of the DPLA’s collection, it is not all items related to a search.
 </div>

 ------------------